Ben's Engineering Blog

 Inferred generic restrictions

-In the above usage, the constraint of parameter a is initialized as any .
+In the above usage, the constraint of parameter a is initialized as any.
 Its usage in the block didn't require narrowing it down so it stayed as any.
-Now moving on to a little bit of a more complex function:
+Now moving on to a slightly more complex function:

 function runMap(obj, func) {